Who is your favourite author?

 Specialisations:

-On the basis of the CJEU judgment in the Schrems II case, on 4 June 2021, the European Commission adopted a new set of SCC to ensure compliance with new legislation.
+And so, on 4 June 2021, the European Commission adopted a new set of SCC to ensure compliance with new legislation.
 Consequently, all old SCC must be replaced with new ones by 27 December 2022.
 In the case of large enterprises, this means hundreds and sometimes thousands of contracts having to be signed in line with the new version!

 In view of the current transition period ending 27 December 2022, parties that concluded contracts before 27 June 2021 may continue to use the old SCC.
 Still, they are required to carry out an additional adequacy assessment and implement any necessary supplementary measures as referred to in the EDPB 01/2020 recommendations.